Age of Sigmar Armies Guide: a Faction and Race Overview

 As a new player, it can be insanely hard to figure out how the armies in

-- A bit on the miniatures available for the factiond
+- What miniatures are available for the faction

 If you are a new player, you might be a bit confused as to what the army/faction/race system is for Age of Sigmar.
 If so, I suggest you read on below where I explain it a bit, before you go to the Grand Alliance guides